elastic/examples/Alerting/Sample Watches/cpu_iowait_hosts/README.md

 ## Data Assumptions

 The Watch assumes each document represents the CPU state for a specific host at any moment in time.
-The watch assumes data is indexed into an index prefixed by "metricbeat" with type "metricsets".
+The watch assumes data is indexed into an index prefixed by "metricbeat" with type "doc".

 ## Other Assumptions